 Maywood is among the smallest municipalities in Bergen County and New Jersey with a size of just 1.287 square miles, though as of 2010, the U.S. Census Bureau found it’s home to 9,555 people, making it among the most densely populated in the county and state.
 The borough’s population has remained relatively steady over the past 30 years after experiencing booms in the first half of the 20th century and a loss of nearly 11 percent of its residents in the 1970s.

-The Borough of Maywood is governed by Mayor Adrian Febre with the borough council led by President Thomas J. Lindenau.
-The borough’s daily business is managed by administrator Roberta Stern at the municipal building at 15 Park Avenue, just north of West Passaic Street.
+The Borough of Maywood is governed by Mayor Richard Bolan with the borough council led by President Jacqueline DeMuro.
+The borough’s daily business is managed by administrator Adrian Febre at the municipal building at 15 Park Avenue, just north of West Passaic Street.

 The borough is protected by the Maywood Police Department, which formed just weeks after the borough’s incorporation in 1894.
-It began with just one police officer, but today it’s staffed by 21 law enforcement professionals, including patrolmen and detectives.
-The department is led by Chief of Police David Pegg and is headquartered at 15 Park Avenue.
+It began with just one police officer, but today it’s staffed by 21 law enforcement professionals, including patrolmen and detectives and led by Chief Kenny.
+The department is headquartered at 15 Park Avenue.
 Its web site provides a detailed history on the origins and interesting evolution of the department.
 Maywood Municipal Court holds sessions through the Paramus Municipal Court at Paramus’ municipal complex at 1 Jockish Square.

 In 2012, Inside Jersey magazine named Maywood the second best place to retire in the state, citing easy access to outstanding medical facilities, including Hackensack University Medical Center and Bergen Regional Medical Center in Paramus, as well as an extremely low violent crime rate, free shuttle service provided by the borough and NJ Transit’s extensive public transportation network.

 History of the Maywood Library